gcallah/MiscWriting/Empire/empire.md

 I swam competitively for a number of years.
 I achieved my best times at about the age of 25 or so.
 I would love to be able to swim that fast again, and it's an entertaining fantasy to imagine that I could.

-But it's just that: a fantasy.
-While I might be able to get in better shape than I am today, I cannot undo 41 years of aging.
+But while I might be able to get in better shape than I am today, I cannot undo 41 years of aging.
 My body will never perform like it was 25 again, at least not until the final resurrection, after which I expect my 1650 freestyle time will be remarkable.